RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 \right] \mathrm d t,
 $$

 where $$\{X_t\} = \{X_t: t\in [0,1]\}$$ is an interpolation process connecting $$X_0$$ and $$X_1$$, and $$\dot X_t$$ denotes its time derivative.
 Theoretically, $$\{X_t\}$$ can be any smooth interpolation between source and target distributions.
 Different methods employ these or other interpolation schemes.

-One might suspect that such choices, by influencing the learned rf velocity, must be finalized during training, because the velocity field could significantly affect inference performance and speed.
-However, this need not be the case.
+One might suspect that, since these choices influence the learned rectified flow velocity and thus potentially affect inference performance and speed, they must be decided upon during training.
+But is this really necessary?

-In this blog, we show that if two interpolation processes are pointwise transformable in a suitable sense, then they would induce essentially ***equivalent*** rectified flow dynamics and identical couplings.
+In this blog, we show that if two interpolation processes are *pointwise transformable* in a suitable sense, then they would induce essentially ***equivalent*** rectified flow dynamics and identical couplings.

-In particular, all affine interpolations are pointwise transformable to one another.
-Thus, it suffices to adopt a simple interpolation, such as the straight line $$X_t = t X_1 + (1-t) X_0$$, and later recover all affine interpolation through simple transformations.
-This flexibility shifts our attention to the sampling stage, where different interpolation schemes can be freely adopted, while their differences remain relatively minor during training.
+Furthermore, as all affine interpolations are pointwise transformable into one another, it suffices to adopt a simple interpolation—such as the straight-line interpolation $$X_t = t X_1 + (1 - t) X_0$$—during training.
+Later, through simple transformations, any desired affine interpolation can be recovered at the sampling stage.
+Because of this flexibility, *the choice of interpolation at training time is less critical*, and different interpolation schemes can be freely adopted at inference, where their differences become more relevant.

 ## Point-wisely Transformable Interpolations